 A lot of pregnant mothers begin expressing colostrum long before it's time for them to give birth.

-Pumping milk can cause the uterus to start contracting.
+Stimulating your breasts by expressing milk triggers oxytocin release, which can cause the uterus to contract.
 While it may not trigger labor in a low-risk pregnancy, it may do so in a high-risk pregnancy.

 Here are some things that may categorize your pregnancy as high-risk:

-- You've been told to stop sexual activity during the rest of your pregnancy
+• You've been told to stop sexual activity throughout the rest of your pregnancy

 When Can You Start Breast Pumping Safely?